 From: Early Domestic Architecture in Beaufort, North Carolina - Summer Field Study 2011 - College of William and Mary & Colonial Williamsburg Foundation Dept. of Architectural and Archaeological Research (Klee and Lounsbury) - Images are Field Study drawings and photographs.
+Click images to enlarge.

 The Paquinette House lies along Beaufort’s main waterfront street.
 It is a two story, timber-framed building that measures 25’9” across and 16’10” deep with a stone pier foundation.
 The original plan consists of two rooms, one heated, on both the first and second floors.
 Since its construction in the early nineteenth century, the Paquinette House has undergone some remodeling, altering the circulation between its two floors.
 After Hurricane Hazel in 1954, the house underwent some necessary repairs and the roof and second-floor porch were both replaced.
 A major change was made in relocating the enclosed stair between the first and second floors during a major renovation in 1982.
 Finally, some additions to the house, including a modern kitchen, have been made and extend back from the rear wall.